 Hidden Garden Steps: San Francisco is known for its lovely staircases.
 One of the most beautiful is a set in the Inner Sunset called the Hidden Garden Steps.
 It often takes a backseat to the more popular 16th Avenue Stairs, but these are just as inviting and colorful.
 Learn more about them here.

 Columbarium: The Columbarium is a place of rest for many of SF's departed.
 Even if you don't know anyone here, you are still welcome to visit.
-Inside, you will find small cubes that includes urns with the departed's ashes as well as person effects that show the life they led.
+Inside, you will find small cubes that includes urns with the ashes of the departed as well as person effects that show the life they led.
 Learn more about visiting and who is buried here.

 More Hidden Gems Around SF: Check out my full list of hidden gems here.
 You will find additional fun things to do all around the city.